Super Bowl 2020: The be-all and end-all of big game advertisers - Go Tech Daily

 General Motors (GMC)

-GM brings the Hummer name back, but to an electric pickup from the GMC brand.
+GM brings back the name Hummer, albeit in the GMC Hummer EV, an electric pickup.
 It is advertised by LeBron James and will show an ad during the Super Bowl.

 Donald Trump & Michael Bloomberg